touring

 the morning they set off from Ulverston headed for Ullswater.

-After going over Kirkstone Pass, they stopped for lunch at Brothers Water, and then
+After going over Kirkstone Pass, they stopped for a

 decided on a change of plan and headed for Gretna Green.
 They went along Ullswater,